efrecon/unforge/README.md

   repositories.
 When using an index, target directory protection is automatically turned on.
-+ When run from within a `git` repository, will automatically use a file called `.ungit` at the root of the repository as an index when adding the first time -- and unless specified otherwise.
++ When run from within a `git` repository, will automatically use a file called `.unforge` at the root of the repository as an index when adding the first time -- and unless specified otherwise.
-+ `ungit` will automatically climb up the hierarchy starting from the destination directory to look for the `.ungit` index file when adding, installing or deleting.
-This means that while keeping the `.ungit` index file at the root of the git repository is the preferred way, you are free to choose differently.
++ `unforge` will automatically climb up the hierarchy starting from the destination directory to look for the `.unforge` index file when adding, installing or deleting.
+This means that while keeping the `.unforge` index file at the root of the git repository is the preferred way, you are free to choose differently.
-+ `ungit` also works with private repositories as long as you can pass an authentication token with the `-T` option.
++ `unforge` also works with private repositories as long as you can pass an authentication token with the `-T` option.

   [XDG]: https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html